mikemjharris/threejs-snowman/README.md

 Navigate to:

-`localhost:3000/snowman`
+`localhost:8000/snowman`

-Controllers - arrows to move, spacebar to fire.  w,s,e,d,r,f to move the camera view.
+Arrows to move.
+Spacebar to fire a snowball